 Vicious video embeds

-Hosting videos on a website like YouTube and embedding into your site is super easy way to host videos without having to worry about things such as compression or saving into different formats.
+Uploading videos to a website such as YouTube and embedding them on your site is super easy way to host videos without having to worry about things such as compression or saving into different formats.
 Unfortunately, as you may have guessed, this does come at a cost.

 Actually playing the video then rapidly increased this to over 70 files and 3.5mb!!